Skip to main content Skip to secondary navigation

 Student Group Accountability Process

 Student groups are responsible for behavior and conduct that occurs at parties they host.
 This includes the behavior and conduct of both members and guests.
 All reported violations of the law and/or university policy, including the Student Alcohol and Other Drugs Policy, applicable CORE 10 policies, and the Student Party Policy and Guidelines, will be referred to the Student Group Accountability Process (SGAP).
-Individuals, such as student group leaders, event coordinators, and/or guests, may also be held accountable for alleged violations of university policy through the Student Judicial Charter of 1997
+Individuals, such as student group leaders, event coordinators, and/or guests, may also be held accountable for alleged violations of university policy through the Stanford Student Conduct Charter of 2023.

 Take the Party Planning Course